Toyeebah/Sky-Project/README.md

 #Overview of the deployment
 •	Install all dependencies i.e minikube, docker, java, python, taurus.
 •	A python flask app was deployed “app.py” ensuring endpoint exposed to Prometheus for metrics.
-The python app is a simple app that prints “Hello World”
+The python app is a simple app that prints “Hello World”.
 •	A dockerfile was created.
 The docker file pulls a base python image from official python.
-•	A requirement.txt file containing the dependencies to run the application
+•	A requirement.txt file containing the dependencies to run the application.
 •	Build docker image using Docker.
 •	For the app deployment, a terraform script was written for automation of the process.
 •	For Prometheus the scrape metrics, we needed to create configmap, deployment & service which was also included in the terraform script.